Part of the Patagonia mission is to make high-quality goods that can withstand the elements. But today that’s not their only unique selling point.

 They want you to buy less of their product.

-While the company has already taken strides to make their products more eco-friendly, that’s not enough if consumers have wasteful buying habits.
+The company has already made strides to create eco-friendly products, but that’s not enough if consumers have wasteful buying habits.
 So part of the new responsibility initiative involves you buying less Patagonia.

 Back in 2011, Patagonia partnered with eBay in what is now called the Worn Wear Program (back then it was known as the Common Threads Initiative).
 The goal is to encourage you to buy fewer new items and instead repair your damaged Patagonia items and/or buy from a dedicated Patagonia used-clothing marketplace.

-Higher quality equals higher willingness to pay.
-Higher willingness to pay means that Patagonia can justify selling its merchandise at higher prices.
+Higher quality means that Patagonia can justify selling its merchandise at higher prices.

 Buying and Selling Used Patagonia

-Some of the most interesting Patagonia clothing can be found in the secondhand market, especially on eBay.
+The secondhand market is arguably more interesting than buying new Patagonia.
+Some of the most interesting items can be found on eBay.

 The “Primo Down Parka” is one popular piece.
 The solid construction, clean lines and numerous compartments are a classic example of Patagonia’s balanced combination of style and utility.
 A used one in excellent condition can sell for over $300.